What is Hay Fever?

 - Nasal corticosteroids are nasal sprays that treat inflammation caused by hay fever.
 Examples of nasal corticosteroids include Flonase, Veramyst, Nasonex, and Beconase.
 Saline mist nasal sprays or drops may also be effective in relieving hay fever symptoms.

-- Oral corticosteroids are prescribed for severe hay fever symptoms and should not be used as long-term treatment.
+- Oral corticosteroids are prescribed for severe hay fever symptoms and should not be used as a long-term treatment.

 Immunotherapy can also work, which is called desensitization treatment.

 This is a process in which the person with hay fever receives doses (usually in the form of injections) of the substances he/she is allergic to in order to modify or stop the allergic response.